How to Be a Successful Virtual Mentor in a Remote Workplace

 It’s great that we live in an age where we can stay connected at a distance—and still see one another’s faces while we talk!
 But with so many options out there, now is definitely the time to figure out what your preferences are and what will work for the two of you in this relationship.

-Consider, for example, the fact that Zoom fatigue is a real thing.
-If you always insist on video, you might not get the best results from someone who’s pretty much all Zoomed out.
+Consider, for example, the fact that Zoom fatigue is very much a real thing.
+If you always insist on video, you might not get the best results from someone who’s all Zoomed out.

-Now can also be a great time to use the learning activities and discussion options in MentorcliQ’s platform to give yourselves a space for focused conversations.
+Now can also be a great time to use the learning activities and discussion options in MentorcliQ’s platform to give yourself a space for focused conversations.

 4. Listen, listen, listen

-One powerful way to do this: Be willing to listen without judgment so that your mentoring partner can honestly and freely express themselves without worrying about recriminations.
+One powerful way to do this is to be willing to listen without judgment so that your mentoring partner can honestly and freely express themselves without worrying about recriminations.

 You should also be open to sharing as well so that you connect and build a meaningful mentoring relationship with deeper trust, despite not seeing one another in person.

-Set mentoring goals…but be okay with tossing them aside when necessary
+Set mentoring goals, of course, but be okay with tossing them aside when necessary.

 There are times when the stresses of life overwhelm us.
 Maybe your organization is going through a huge change, such as a shift in personnel/job duties, a dramatic downturn in revenue, or even layoffs.
 Perhaps you are dealing with a family tragedy.
 Maybe a global shift has affected how we interact with the world.